CPD in Occupational Medicine

 Entry requirements

-Students whose first language is not English and who have not received a first degree from a University of a majority English-speaking country must demonstrate English proficiency through a secure and approved testing system, such as IELTS or TOEFL.
+Students whose first language is not English and who have not received a first degree from a University of a majority English-speaking country should demonstrate English proficiency through a secure and approved testing system, such as IELTS or TOEFL.
 We require a minimum of:

-• IELTS level of 6.5 or above, with a minimum of 6.0 in any one component
+- IELTS level of 6.5 or above, with a minimum of 6.0 in any one component

-• TOEFL Internet-Based Test 90 with a minimum of 22 in any one component
+- TOEFL Internet-Based Test 90 with a minimum of 22 in any one component

-• official degree certificates (certified translation if not in English)
+You will also need to provide official degree certificates (certified translation if not in English).

 Every attempt is made to ensure that course material is as up-to-date as possible.
 However, the professional bodies will expect candidates to show knowledge of current/changing practice, some of which may not be available within the course materials.